anjalibajaj23318/811-project/README.md

 **Read the image and prepare the input data**

+We read the image from the input path using OpenCV and convert the image to RGB color format from the BGR color format.
+In this cell, the input is transformed to torch tensor of float32 type.
+We add an extra batch dimension to the input which makes the final input of shape
 ```
 read the image
 image_path = "/content/x-ray-image-showing-briefcase-containing-knife-CTF3RC.jpg"
 image = cv2.imread(image_path)
+transformed_image = transform(image)
+tensor = torch.tensor(transformed_image, dtype=torch.float32)
+tensor = tensor.unsqueeze(0).to(device)
 ```

 **Feed our input data to the SSD object detector model**

+Within the torch.no_grad(), we feed the tensor input to the SSD detector.
 The labels are downloaded into the current directory.
-There will be a text file named category names.txt that contains 80 COCO classes when you download it.
+There will be a text file named category names.txt that contains classes when you download it.
+So in the output, you will notice that there are labels being marked for each harmful objects passed through the code we have shared.

 ```
 classes_to_labels = utils.get_coco_object_dictionary()